jonesy212/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model- the page where you can change the doc. style, structure and contend.

 2. What is an event?

+actions that happen to HTML content

 3. What is an event listener?

+it is a method that looks for an action that is taken on a page such as moving the mouse over a certain item, clicking, dragging etc.  it logs there events into the console

 4. Why would we convert a NodeList into an Array?

+To be able to use array methods

 5. What is a component?

+a component is a function

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [X] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [X] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product